-Earlier this year it was agreed by the vicar, church wardens and PCC that St John’s church would continue with tithing and the PCC agreed to providing an amount to support a number of charities.
+Earlier in 2017 it was agreed by the vicar, church wardens and PCC that St John’s church would continue with tithing and the PCC agreed to providing an amount to support a number of charities.
 At the PCC meeting on June 6th, the first donations, recommended to the PCC by the External Giving Team, were agreed for 2017 and St John’s donated the following amounts:

 - £800 to the parish of Awaso, our Ghana Link,

 - £1,000 to the Church Mission Society, currently supporting Faith Gordon working in Brazil,

 - £800 to support Upturn, a part of Solent Mind, that provides help and support to young people needing support for mental health issues,